 It's exactly the same.

-Sometimes they come your country's got a civil war.
+Sometimes they come, your country's got a civil war.

-Uh and let us know who wins.
+Okay, pick a side and let us know who wins.

-You're the young Men.
+You're the young men.

 It's tough.

-In Gainesville, Florida.
+Thanks, Steve, in Gainesville, Florida.

 The internal contradictions of the diversity quilt.